 The left cup carries the 3.5mm connector to the contained MixAmp Pro TR pointing directly down, and an added, recessed 3.5mm connector for the removable, flexible boom mic on the rear panel.
 The earcups’ panels (called “labels” by Astro) are removable and held in place with magnets, as well as the left cup’s panel features a cutout to adapt the mic.
 There are connections or no other controls on the headset; everything is completed through the MixAmp a single button on the headphone cable lets you mute your sound.

 The A40 TR is aired out, which means there’s space below the rear panel of each earcup.
-With the fabric- this lets the headset breathe comfortably around your face.
+The headset reviews state that the soft fabric lets it breathe comfortably..
 In addition, it means that audio can leak out.
 The kit contains two added labels to block off the ports, leather-covered earpads and headband padding to isolate sound, as well as a bigger, voice- boom mic that is isolating.
 As with other Astro headsets, you can even swap out the labels using various designs as well as shades for $25 per pack.
 These license plates that are decorative are not closed -back, like those contained using the A40 TR.
 This customization is like the Plantronics which is sold at Amazon various layout choices, but the earcups themselves remain the same; just the labels’ venting and earpads discover the headset’s audio touch.

 The MixAmp is a core feature for the headsets of Astro, as well as the MixAmp Pro TR which utilates the awesome headset features using the A40 TR offers lots of management and connectivity alternatives which is always a bonus.
 The rear panel carries a micro USB port, an optical audio input signal, and a 3.5mm stream output signal (for combining the headset’s feed into a program, stream, or recording).
 The MixAmp is angled up slightly, such as, for instance, a computer keyboard, and sits on a smooth, tapered rubber foundation that keeps it from slipping over the top on which it is set.